cu-mkp/making-knowing-edition/README.md

     ```

     - Notes:
+        - The `editionDataURL` setting is used to insert the root URL of the hosted edition.
+The defaults for staging and production assume deployment to S3 with existing CloudFront distributions.
+These may be changed if deploying elsewhere.
+        - Similarly, the `assetServerURL` setting is used to build image asset URLs to refer their locations on the asset server.
+The default setting refers to the Making and Knowing S3 asset CloudFront distribution, but this may be changed if hosting images elsewhere.
+            - Note that this will only affect new migrations from Google Drive.
+Essays already in GitHub will retain the `assetServerURL` that was in place when they were first migrated.
+See the [note on asset URLs](#deploying-to-a-server) for more info.
+        - If your Google Drive account is the owner of the "Annotations" folder (i.e. General Editor), set `sharedDrive` to `false`.
+Otherwise, leave it as `true`.
         - If setting up a production build, ensure the `googleTrackingID` is set to a working Google Analytics ID.
-        - If you are the owner of the "Annotations" folder (General Editor), set `sharedDrive` to `false`.
-Otherwise, leave it.

 5. From the project root directory, set up the necessary directory structure:

     ```sh
-    mkdir public/bnf-ms-fr-640
-    mkdir edition_data/working
+    mkdir public/bnf-ms-fr-640 && mkdir edition_data/working
     ```

 6. In the `edition_data` directory, clone the needed repositories.
 The third will require a GitHub authentication token or SSH key as it is a private repo.